 Hiraeth is a Welsh word for which there is no direct English translation.
 It describes a kind of homesickness for more than your physical home, a sense of longing and deep nostalgia.
 To feel Hiraeth is to yearn for a home you cannot return to, that no longer exists, or maybe never was.
 It is sometimes used to describe the beauty of the Welsh landscape or when discussing a collective past.

 I find the sound and meaning of the word quite beautiful and also deeply familiar, a feeling of being incomplete and also complete at exactly the same moment.

 I believe an attachment to objects and what we consciously and subconsciously choose to represent ourselves with is laced with our own personal Hiraeth.

-I want to express thanks to everyone who has given something to Red Door Studios, whether it be objects, artwork, craft, time, ideas, music or something else, the collection is growing continuously.
+I want to express thanks to everyone who has given something to Red Door Studios, whether it be objects, artwork, craft, time, ideas, music or something else, the collection continues to grow.

 - The Oracle, early automata made by inventor Tim Hunkin.

 - Portrait of The Tate and Lyle Sugar Girls in the 1950s photograph donated by a cousin Pauline Ellis.